Orchestra Festival 2017

 FREE Orchestra and Chamber Concerts

 We celebrate ten seasons performing in the R.E.
-Holding Sun Valley Pavilion with Puts’ celebratory hymn, which was commissioned for the pavilion’s opening, and with the incomparable Lang Lang playing Rachmaninoff’s youthful and feisty first Piano Concerto.
+Holding Sun Valley Pavilion with Puts’s celebratory hymn, which was commissioned for the Pavilion’s opening, and with the incomparable Gil Shaham back to dazzle us with the lyricism of the Beethoven Violin Concerto.

 Much sought-after violinist James Ehnes visits Sun Valley to perform Elgar’s passionate concerto.
-Ehnes’ celebrated recording of the piece has been interpreted as a “jaw-dropping delicacy” and called “thrillingly combustible” and “immediately rapturous.”
+Ehnes’s celebrated recording of the piece has been interpreted as a “jaw-dropping delicacy” and called “thrillingly combustible” and “immediately rapturous.”

 Two of the greatest Czech composers, Janáček and Dvořák, were good friends, and the elder Dvořák was a strong influence on Janáček, musically.
 Our three works span 50 years of composition, running the expressive gamut: sparkling humor, nostalgia and triumph.